 Philadelphia Warnings and Dangers

 Philadelphia is a popular place.
-One of the major urban centers of the original thirteen colonies, the city today has a few problems that outsiders may not know about.
+One of the major urban centers of the original 13 colonies, the city today has a few problems that outsiders may not know about.
 You may encounter a lot of traffic as well as some areas that are not entirely safe.
 Use common sense like relying on public transportation and staying inside at night and you should be just fine.

 Driving in the City

-The center of Philadelphia stretches from the waterfront to the northern area where you will find the famous art museum and the zoo.
+The center of Philadelphia stretches from the waterfront to the western area where you will find the famous art museum and the zoo.
 If you are going to stay here, consider using public transportation as much as possible.
 It goes everywhere and it’s cheap.
 Traffic can be very heavy, especially at rush hour and when traveling on the highways around the center.
 When driving around the city, keep in mind that the area around the City Hall can easily distort traffic patterns.
 You can’t drive through it and must drive around it instead.
 Many areas here are highly walkable.
-For example, the popular area with the liberty bell and several major museums is a pedestrian only space.
+For example, the popular area with the Liberty Bell and several major museums is a pedestrian only space.

 Areas to Avoid